bengtmartensson/IrpTransmogrifier/README.md

 comparison with the previous, more primitive, format, for example, it can contain embedded XHTLM fragments.
 It also can contain different parameters that can be used by different programs, for example, tolerance parameters for decoding.

+There is also an XSLT stylesheet, which technically translates the XML to HTML, allowing for a user friendly reading of IrpProtocols.xml in the browser.

 The program is capable of reading and translating the old format.